In this post, you’ll learn 6 powerful ways to use your blog to provide incredible value to your readers.

 - Be there for your community, always.

 - Occasionally reach out to people in your community, tell them, show them you’re willing to help them if they ever need you.

 - Be seen providing value not just on your blog, but other blogs and communities as well.
 Do this through smart blog commenting and guest blogging.

-So that’s all I have for you in this post, I do hope you’ve enjoyed reading and that it’s motivated you in some way to get out there and create even MORE value on your blog, and your audience.
+I do hope you’ve enjoyed reading this post, and that it’s motivated you in some small way to get out there and create even MORE value on your blog, and for your audience.